Diagram of OpenAI API with Memory Integration

 )

-2. Only the latest user query and assistant response will be inserted into the memory.
+2. After Response: It saves only the latest user query and assistant response to the memory buffer.

 [